Pennsylvania Car Insurance

-Whether you've just arrived in Pennsylvania or have lived in the state all your life, fully understanding your Pennsylvania auto insurance options is vital.
-Read more below or start your Pennsylvania auto insurance quote online, or call us at 1-800-947-AUTO (2886).
+Whether you've just arrived in Pennsylvania or have lived in the state all your life, fully understanding your Pennsylvania car insurance options is vital.
+Read more below or start your Pennsylvania auto insurance quote online, or call us at (800) 947-AUTO (2886).

-- When registering a vehicle in Pennsylvania, there are a number of forms that are required by PennDOT (Pennsylvania Department of Transportation) to have your car registered.
+When registering a vehicle in Pennsylvania, there are a number of forms that are required by the Pennsylvania Department of Transportation (PennDOT) to have your car registered.
 Some of these are available only at PennDOT facilities or through tag and title professionals, so don't wait until the last minute.

 Determining the limits on your auto insurance can be tricky, so you should speak with a licensed insurance representative.
 The minimum limits for Pennsylvania auto insurance are:

-Note: In Pennsylvania you may request to reject the uninsured motorist coverages.
+*Note: In Pennsylvania you may request to reject the uninsured and underinsured motorist coverages.

 Additional Pennsylvania Auto Insurance Coverages

 Do I need first party benefits in Pennsylvania?

 The state of Pennsylvania requires a type of car insurance coverage called First Party Benefits, which provides a variety of medical benefits.
 Many options for this coverage are available, and your policy needs to have at least the lowest option of $5,000.
 If you want more medical coverage, a GEICO representative can help you choose the option that is best for you.

 If you have a car insurance policy in Pennsylvania, you have the option to carry either Full Tort or Limited Tort.
 Limited Tort limits your ability to sue other drivers for your pain and suffering if you are injured in an accident.
 If you would like to carry Limited Tort, you will need to sign and return a form to GEICO.
 It is very important to speak with a GEICO insurance expert to determine the tort option that is best for you.